red-gate/SocV5UserSessions/README.md

 ###### Instructions
 1. Create a branch from `master` called `express-shipping`.
+- Use the Database Setup instructions above but name it `talkr-express-shipping`
 - Solve the above problem, [or use this SQL](/examples/express-shipping.sql).
 - Use the migrations tab in SQL Source Control to create a migration script covering your change.
 - Commit your migration script.